5 ACRE COUNTRY ESTATE NEAR HISTORIC LEWISBURG, WV 24901

 • 2008 square foot +/- home

-• A project house with many new improvements
+• A home in the country with many new improvements

 • Constructed circa 1860